 Colleen trained as an Alexander Technique teacher for 3 years in Leeds, graduating in 1994.
-She is an accredited member of The Society of Teachers of The Alexander Technique (MSTAT).
-Colleen has been teaching The Alexander Technique in Bradford since the 1990s.
+She was an accredited member of The Society of Teachers of The Alexander Technique until 2024.

 Colleen’s Story: ‘I started having Alexander Technique lessons in the 1980s.
 I was suffering from back ache and sciatic pain after a skiing accident as a teenager, heavy lifting from nursing plus chronic muscular tension from stress.
 I had ‘pins and needles’ in my face and neck which couldn’t be diagnosed.
 I was miserable with nagging pain and couldn’t find anything that worked on a long-term basis.
 Massage helped but I had to keep going back to get relief.